epsalt/homepage/content/projects/_index.md

 date:
 slug: index.html
 tags:
-summary: A listing of all projects on epsalt.ca
+summary: A listing of all projects.
 ---